 - Letter of Intent requested: February 1, 2021

 Find out more about the program, including selection criteria, eligibility, types of grants, and FAQ.

 SAL MARTINO LEGACY GRANT FOR DIVERSITY, EQUITY, AND INCLUSION RESEARCH

-A new addition to the SRGP portfolio, the Sal Martino Legacy Grant, supports research exploring diversity, equity, and inclusion in association management.
-The grant provides awards to meritorious proposals addressing DEI in nonprofit membership and member-based association management and is intended to support the research activities of those working (or matriculating) in an academic community, association management professionals, and consultants/private contractors in association management.
+A new addition to the SRGP portfolio, the Sal Martino Legacy Grant provides awards to meritorious proposals addressing DEI in nonprofit membership and member-based association management and is intended to support the research activities of those working (or matriculating) in an academic community, association management professionals, and consultants/private contractors in association management.

 Proposals can address DEI in a variety of ways: as the primary research question(s); within subsequent questions of a larger theme (i.e. membership development, volunteer management, board governance, advocacy, etc.); or, explicitly addressed in the review criteria (e.g. theoretical application, approach, significance, impact, innovation, organizational commitment, and dissemination).

 Jennifer A. Wade-Berg, Ph.D., CNP, Associate Professor & Campus Executive Director of the Nonprofit Leadership Alliance, Kennesaw State University